 The concept behind Brazynâs Morph roller is very simple.
 Based on the principle that foam rollers are too large to transport when youâre traveling, especially if youâre only carrying hand luggage, it's created a product thatâs collapsible.
-During use itâs designed to replicate the size and shape of an average-sized roller, once collapsed it becomes flattened into a shape which can easily slip into a bag.
+During use itâs designed to replicate the size and shape of an average-sized roller, once collapsed it becomes flattened into a shape that can easily slip into a bag.

-According to Brazyn, the industry-standard size for a foam roller is 5.5 inches diameter and 14.5 inches long, the exact size of the Morph.
+According to Brazyn, the industry-standard size for a foam roller is 5.5 inches in diameter and 14.5 inches long, the exact size of the Morph.
 Inside that cylinder sit two sheets of thick circular metal that hold the shape and structural strength of the roller when itâs in use.

 By pushing the plates inside the cylinder they flip down and allow the whole thing to collapse.
 These two plates have strings connected between them with plastic loops.
 Pull them both at the same time and the flat roller opens up again.
 Itâs a nice easy system to use that feels remarkably sturdy once set up.
 Apparently, itâs been tested at over 350Ibs.
 Which is reassuring.

 For us, the term flat is a bit of an overstatement.
-Itâs definitely a lot smaller and easier to slip into a backpack, however it still takes up a bit more space than we were expecting.
+Itâs definitely a lot smaller and easier to slip into a backpack, however, it still takes up a bit more space than we were expecting.
 A comparison in thickness would be a fairly chunky book.